 - 8.2 Separation from Sales.
 It is inappropriate for Members to make charitable donations for the purpose of inducing Healthcare Professionals to enter into a business transaction.
+It is inappropriate for Members to make charitable donations for the purpose of inducing Healthcare Professionals to enter into a business transaction.
 It is also inappropriate for Members to make charitable donations contingent upon past, present or future business transactions. - 8.3 Transparency.
 The recipient of the donation and the recipient's planned use of the donation should be documented.
 Members must be able to justify the reason for the donation at all times.